Animenosekai/EasyGif/README.md

 The bot is currently on version: **`v1.5`**

 #### Commands
-Common commands mistypes are handled.
+Common commands mistypes are handled with functions written with mistypes that redirects to the main function.

 #### Firebase
 EasyGif records every GIF request made *(including with `.gifchange`)* in a Firebase Real-Time Database for statistical purposes (when you type `.gifstats`) but for nothing else (not even for my stats).